ashleyminor/kwk-level-1-lecture-004-ruby-2-recap-and-methods/README.md

 #> I'm 25 Years Old
 #> My favorite food is Kookies
 ```
+#### CFU

+Stop & Jot: What is a method?
+How do I call a method?

 **Students should all build an `about_me` method.**

+Share: Take a second to learn all about your neighbor from the output on their screen.

 **Students should work on [Dance Instructions Lab]<!-- (https://github.com/learn-co-curriculum/kwk-l1-dance-instructions) -->** 15 minutes

-**After the lab, give one more IRB demo to setup for tomorrow.**
+(Objective: SWBAT use def to create a method that prints the steps for a dance of their choosing.)

-## Wrap Up
+## Loop Intro

-Okay, so we've learned about building programs, giving commands, strings, math, variables, and methods.
+We've learned about building programs, giving commands, strings, math, variables, and methods.

-Let's look at some issues with methods in irb. **Students can follow along**
+Let's look at tips and tricks of optimizing our methods in IRB. **Students can follow along.**

 ```ruby
 def two_step